toplist2048/cscourses.online/_posts/2019-04-26-cpp-generic-and-containers.md

 </pre>

 <b>C++ Template Parameters</b>
-<p>Template parameter can be a type parameter or a nontype parameter.
-If it is a type parameter, then we know
+<p>Template parameter can be a type parameter or a non-type parameter.<p>
-that the parameter represents a type.
-If it is a nontype parameter, we know it is a value.<p>
 <pre>
 template<typename T, int size>
 </pre>
-<p>The name of a template parameter can be used after it has been declared and until the end of the template definition.</p>
+<p>For scope, the name of a template parameter can be used after it has been declared and until the end of the template declaration or definition.</p>
 <p>A name used as a template parameter may not be reused within the template.
-The name of a template parameter can be used only once within
-the same template parameter list.</p>
+The name of a template parameter can be used only once within the same template parameter list.</p>
 <p>We can declare a template without defining it.</p>
 <pre>
 template <class T> int compare(const T&, const T&) ;
 </pre>
-<p>Each template type parameter must be preceded either by the keyword class or typename ;
+<p>Each template type parameter must be preceded either by the keyword class or typename;
-each nontype parameter must be preceded by a type name.
-The keyword typename was added to C++ as part of Standard C++, so older programs are more likely to use the keyword class exclusively</p>
+each non-type parameter must be preceded by a type name.
+The keyword typename was added to C++ as part of Standard C++, so older programs are more likely to use the keyword class.</p>
 <p>We can tell the compiler to treat a member as a type by prefixing uses of the member name with the keyword typename .</p>
 <pre>
 tempalte <class T>